 What happens if I'm caught doing the wrong thing?

-Preliminary sanctions may include verbal and written warnings.
-Persistent offenders may be pursued in court.
+Minor preliminary sanctions may include verbal and written warnings.
+More serious or persistent offenders may be pursued in court.
 We're here to help you understand your rights and entitlements, so please get in touch if you're unsure.

 What should I do if I think someone is doing the wrong thing?